 With potatoes being the main source for food the famine had a disastrous effect all over Ireland.
 The failure of the then British rulers exporting grain to pay landlords Ireland became practically unlivable.
 Food shortage and starvation became the primary drive for diaspora during 1800’s Ireland.

 Over 1 million Irish people died from starvation and diseases, such as cholera and typhus.
 For those who survived faced eviction for not being able to pay rent, approx over 500,000 Irish people were evicted by landlords.
 Most of these people ended up in Government poor houses, dramatically increasing the rate of disease and death.

 Millions of Irish leave Ireland

-Within a five year period over 100,000 Irish people travelled from Ireland to Boston to search for work and a better life style but were mostly met by hostility and racism.
-The Irish were determined to stay in Boston and the United States and quickly proved to locals that Irish people were extremely dedicated hard workers and even future Irish generations made it to the Oval Office at the Whitehouse.
+Within a five year period over 100,000 Irish people traveled from Ireland to Boston to search for work but were mostly met by hostility and racism.
+The Irish were determined to stay in Boston and quickly proved to locals they were dedicated hard workers, future generations made it to the Oval Office at the Whitehouse.

 The rate of the Irish leaving dropped dramatically when famine cleared and although numbers dropped the Irish didn’t stop emigrating.
 To this day hundreds of Irish people emigrate yearly to places such as Britain, the United States, Canada, Germany, Japan, and Australia.
 A reason why so many people have such a great connection with Ireland.